 Performance anxiety is the most frequent reason for phone anxiety.
 An individual with performance anxiety fears circumstances when they must perform in front of others, such as making a speech, meeting with clients, or doing anything.
 (2)

-Given that it affects so many individuals, this sort of anxiety is among the most prevalent.
+This sort of anxiety is among the most prevalent because it affects so many individuals.
 People with performance anxiety dread or avoid making phone calls out of a concern of getting bad feedback, getting criticized, or eventually being ostracised by others.
-Beta-blockers for anxiety are commonly utilized one hour before the situation in order to relax and perform well.
+Beta-blockers for anxiety are commonly utilized one hour before the situation to relax and perform well.
 (3)

 Social Anxiety Disorder

 Social anxiety disorder is another factor that may cause phone anxiety in some people.
 A severe, ongoing worry of being observed and evaluated by others is referred to as social anxiety disorder.
 (5) As you would feel as though you were constantly being assessed for your voice or anything you may say while on the phone, you would avoid making phone calls.
 This fear may have a detrimental impact on your life and may even make it challenging to establish and keep friendships.

 Depression is a further factor in phone anxiety.
 Intense sadness, exhaustion, guilt, and social isolation are a few significant symptoms of depression.
 (6) People who are through a severe depressive episode tend to isolate themselves and avoid all forms of communication, including draining phone calls.

 You could have speech insecurity, self-consciousness, and discomfort due to your inability to interpret the other person’s body language.

 We only use our voices to communicate while we’re on the phone.

 We lose a crucial communication component when we can’t consider nonverbal indications.

 We are inherently disadvantaged due to this separation, which some find pretty unsettling.
 When making a phone call, we receive feedback right away based on the person’s tone, which adds to the intimidation.